ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Clarity of thought precedes clarity of language.<br>—Ali Rowghani

-- If you want peace, prepare for war.<br>—Latin proverb

 - We thrive by the collective activity of people supplying their individual talents.<br>—Robert Greene